 Continue reading Why is Monitoring service a top choice for you? →

 A communication or routing technique called Anycast DNS makes it possible to send and receive data more quickly.
 Using this technique, a single IP address can be typed into several DNS servers worldwide.
 Any of them is capable of responding to the request.
 The intended outcome is for the server to react physically closest to the user.
 This greatly accelerates the response time (DNS resolution).

 Check out an amazing Anycast DNS service!

 Continue reading Why is Anycast DNS essential for your network? →

 The DNS resolution process is the core of understanding how the Domain Name System works.
 That’s why, in this article today, we will explore it.
 So, let’s start.

 DNS resolution description

 Domain Name System (DNS) resolution is the procedure of acquiring an IP address (IPv4 or IPv6 addresses) through its domain.
 This is done to make life easier for online users.
 The easiest way to understand DNS resolution is to picture a phone book with the names of people in it.
 But because it’s so hard to remember their phone numbers, we don’t.
 The same idea applies to DNS resolution.
-It gets to its IP address via the domain name.
+It gets to its IP address via the domain name by sending DNS queries.